 Some of the 350Marin Climate-Diet Team at the March for Real Climate Leadership

-In order to strengthen 350Marin’s broader mission to end the urgent climate crisis threatening life on our planet, the 350Marin Climate-Diet Team works to raise awareness and understanding of animal agriculture as a leading driver of climate change, and the importance of acting to quickly decrease its destructive footprint.
+In order to strengthen 350Marin’s broader mission to end the urgent climate crisis threatening life on our planet, the 350Marin Climate-Diet Team works to raise awareness of animal agriculture as a leading driver of climate change, and the importance of acting to quickly decrease its destructive greenhouse gas.

 We invite everyone who is interested in this topic to join with us to:

 - present information about the ecological and social justice consequences of animal agriculture

 - educate about the environmental benefits of a plant-based diet

 What is Sustainability?
 Climate Change, Health, Ethics, and The Next Agriculture Members of the 350Marin Climate-Diet Team tabling at the Conscious Eating Conference – April 2015

 Sustainable agriculture, climate, health and ethics are connected.
 Read What is Sustainability?
 Climate Change, Health, Ethics, and The Next Agriculture, a new article by the Climate-Diet Team, by clicking HERE.